computational-genomics-lab/Effector-prediction-pipeline/README.md

-# Snakemake pipeline for the effector protein prediction
+# Snakemake pipeline for effector protein prediction
 This pipeline will predict the effector proteins in a whole genome sequence in following steps:

 1. Provide the genome assembly filename (if the snakemake file and the assembly file are in different folder then mention the filepath along with the assembly filename)